 ♥ Things to Talk About Before You Tie the Knot: 6 Important Topics to Discuss Before ‘I Do’

 As for us, we’ve gotten closer as a couple, stronger, and reached a deeper level in our relationship.
-We’ve become more comfortable which each other then ever before.
-We definitely do all the stereotypical married couple stuff you hear about,too.
+We’ve become more comfortable which each other than ever before.
+We definitely do all the stereotypical married couple stuff you hear about, too.
 And honestly, married life in the first year isn’t as bad as some people make it out to be.
 Although I shouldn’t speak too soon, we still have another 6 months to go!

 Since it was winter, there wasn’t much work for Matt to do, which meant he stayed home more often.
-I loved this time, since I was able to spend more time with him.
+I loved this since it meant I got to spend more time with him.
 However, it was also a challenging time for us.
-We had to stay on a tighter budget then usual.
+We had to stay on a tighter budget than usual.
 It wasn’t as awful then what you usually hear from young newlyweds – cannot pay for groceries, bills piling up, etc. We had to learn together how to live a little tighter and watch where our money was going.

-There was no arguments though, and no stress brought into our marriage.
-We had enough and we had each other, and that was all that mattered.
+There were no arguments though, and no stress brought into our marriage.
+We had enough, and we had each other, and that was all that mattered.
 We knew God would provide where needed, and we put our trust in Him.
 In the end, we were perfectly fine.
-We are blessed that Matt has a wonderful job and a great boss who knew it was a tough time with the lack of work, so advances were given.
-I also spent a lot of time searching for sales, buying in bulk, and stocking up on certain food items when possible.
+God did provide for us during this time.

-I cannot wait for spring time to arrive, and reminisce on the time where we planning our upcoming nuptials and engagement events.
+I cannot wait for springtime to arrive and reminisce on the time where we were planning our upcoming nuptials and engagement events.
 Be back soon with an update on what 9 months of marriage is like!